 In this technological age, filled with sexting and booty calls, one of the worst things to come out of it all is the concept of ghosting.
 While you might not be familiar with the word, almost all of us are familiar with the concept.
 You’re really into someone.
 You go out a couple of times.
 You’re thinking maybe things are going well.
 You send a text and suddenly there’s no response.
 You try again a few days later, not wanting to seem too clingy.
 Still, nothing.
 You give it one last shot a few days after that.
 Still, no response.
 Maybe they even have read receipts on and you can see they saw it.
 They just aren’t responding.
-You’ve been ghosted.
+You’re feeling ignored.

 You’re left with no closure and a nagging feeling of “what if?”
 What if he thought I was boring?
 What if she thought I looked too different from my profile picture?